-For Metering Data Providers undertaking the provision of metering data services in relation to AMI roll out and clause 9.9C of the Rules, metering data estimation is not required where metering data is delivered to AEMO, Metering Data Providers and Registered Participants on a daily basis for the previous day.

 The Metering Data Provider must notify AEMO and affected participants of any operational delays which impact on normal expected metering data delivery.

 Delivery of Metering Data for prudential processing

 AEMO must communicate to the Metering Data Provider the requirement for prudential metering data by 10am Eastern Standard Time the day before the data is required.